-- All recruitment and selection procedures must comply with all current legislation and specifically the guidance set out in Part 3 of Keeping Children Safe in Education (DfE 2021). - A job description and person specification must accompany each vacancy. - All members of the recruitment panel should be familiar with this policy and the accompanying selection and recruitment procedures. - At least one person on each appointment panel should have undertaken Safer Recruitment Training in keeping with the requirements of the Safer Recruitment Consortium and Keeping Children Safe in Education (DfE).
-This should be noted on their personnel file checklist. - Refreshing this training at regular intervals and following significant changes in statutory guidance should support practice to remain effective. - The School's Safer Recruitment Procedures set out further guidance for appointments of those working with children.
+- All recruitment and selection procedures must comply with all current legislation and specifically the guidance set out in Part 3 of Keeping Children Safe in Education (DfE 2023). - A job description and person specification must accompany each vacancy. - All members of the recruitment panel should be familiar with this policy and the accompanying selection and recruitment procedures. - At least one person on each appointment panel should have undertaken Safer Recruitment Training in keeping with the requirements of the Safer Recruitment Consortium and Keeping Children Safe in Education (DfE).
+This should be noted on their personnel file checklist. - Refreshing this training at regular intervals and following significant changes in statutory guidance should support practice to remain effective. - The school's recruitment and selection procedures are set out in Annexe A and provide further guidance for appointments of those working with children.